What film lost the most money?

 Q: What does “box office” mean?

-A: The term “box office” refers to the amount of money a movie earns from ticket sales at theaters.
+A: The term “box office” refers to the amount of money a film earns from ticket sales at movie theaters.

 Q: What is a “box office flop”?

-A: A box office flop is a film that fails to recoup its production and marketing costs, resulting in significant financial losses for the studios and investors involved.
+A: A box office flop is a film that fails to recoup its production and marketing costs, resulting in significant financial losses for the studio or investors.